wzhkobe2408/wzhkobe2408/README.md

 - 🔭 I'm currently working on web development
 - 📚 I'm currently learning vscode extension 😺
-- 🎲 I want to spend more time on opensource and life
+- 🎲 I want to spend more time on opensource
 - 🌟 Hoping be happy